-- North Dakota law requires that, early in a relationship (at first substantive contact), real estate Brokers discuss with consumers what type of representation or relationship they desire (unless otherwise specified, the term "Broker", as used - 3 in this form, includes both Brokers and Broker's Salespersons).
-The available agency options are listed on this form. - 4 This is not a contract.
-This is an agency disclosure form only.
-If you desire representation, you must have a - 5 written contract according to state law (a Listing Agreement if you are a Seller, or a Buyer Representation - 6 Agreement if you are a Buyer).
-Until such time you choose to enter into a written contract for representation, - 7 you will be treated as a Customer and will not receive any representation from the Broker.
+North Dakota law requires that, early in a relationship (at first substantive contact), real estate Brokers discuss with consumers what type of representation or relationship they desire (unless otherwise specified, the term "Broker", as used in this form, includes both Brokers and Broker's Salespersons).
+The available agency options are listed on this form.

+THIS IS A DISCLOSURE ONLY, NOT A CONTRACT FOR REPRESENTATION OR TO SHOW PROPERTY.
+If you desire representation, you must have a written contract according to state law (a Listing Agreement if you are a Seller, or a Buyer Representation Agreement if you are a Buyer).
+Until such time you choose to enter into a written contract for representation, you will be treated as a Customer and will not receive any representation from the Broker.